-Earthquakes can come in three main forms, depending on the plate movements that occur beneath the earth's surface.
-They could occur on a Convergent Boundary, Divergent Boundary or a Transform Fault.
+Earthquakes can come in three forms, depending on the plate movements that occur beneath the earth’s surface.
+They could occur on a Convergent Boundary, Divergent Boundary, or a Transform Fault.

 Here, plates are forced apart from each other, usually forming a Rift Zone.
 This kind is common in ocean floors where new floors are created.
 An example is the Mid Atlantic Ridge.

 Unlike divergent and convergent, the plates here slip by each other.
-This is also called Strike-Slip.
+It is also called Strike-Slip.

-There are 2 types of earthquakes waves and the difference lies in the way the seismic waves are transmitted.
+There are two types of earthquakes waves, and the difference lies in the way the seismic waves are transmitted.
 To understand this better, let us see what a seismic wave is.

-During an earthquake, the waves released may be “P” or “S” waves depending on the speed and ways in which they travel.
+During an earthquake, the waves released could be “P” or “S” waves depending on the speed and ways in which they travel.

 P-Waves (Primary Waves)

-P-waves are longitudinal in nature.
+P-waves are longitudinal.
 The vibrations are in the same direction as the direction of travel.
 It is also known as compressional waves.
 P-waves travel faster than S-waves.

 S-Waves (Secondary waves)